Probabilistic bisimilarities between quantum processes: Introduction

 \subsection{Overview of this paper}

-This paper is organized as follows: in Section 2, we give some preliminaries.
-In particular, we review some basic notions from linear algebra and quantum mechanics which will be used in this paper, such as quantum state, unitary transformations, measurements, quantum entanglement, and density matrices.

-Section 3 is devoted to studying the syntax and operational semantics of qCCS.
-We first define inductively the syntax of quantum process expressions and at the same time the free quantum variables associated with each process expression.
-Then the notion of configuration is introduced to make process expressions closed with respect to quantum variables.
-The operational semantics of qCCS is then given in terms of probabilistic labeled transition system consisting of configurations.
-We also extend the ordinary transitions defined from configurations to distributions to those defined between distributions.
-The notion of combined transition, which is the combination of different ordinary transitions with the same action, is also introduced.

-In Section 4, we present an example to show the expressibility of our qCCS.
-Particularly, we describe the well-known quantum teleportation protocol with the language of qCCS and show that it indeed teleports any qubit from one party to another.
+This paper is organized as follows: in Section 2, we review some basic notions from linear algebra and quantum mechanics which will be used in this paper.
+The syntax and operational semantics of qCCS are presented in Section 3.
+First, we define inductively quantum processes and at the same time free quantum variables associated with each process.
+Then the notion of configuration is introduced in which free quantum variables are instantiated by the accompanied quantum context.
+The operational semantics of qCCS is given in terms of probabilistic labeled transition system consisting of configurations.
+To show the expressive power of qCCS, we describe the well-known quantum teleportation protocol with qCCS and show that it indeed teleports any qubit from one party to another.
 Finally, ordinary one-step transitions are extended to combined multi-step transitions by probabilistically taking different transitions at each intermediate step.

-Section 4 and Section 5 are the main part of the present paper.
-We define the notions of strong and weak probabilistic bisimilarities between quantum processes by first introducing corresponding bisimilarities between configurations.
-Some properties of these two bisimilarities are also derived.
-Particularly, we show that strong/weak probabilistic bisimilarity between quantum configurations is the largest strong/weak probabilistic bisimulation on $Con$; a weak version of congruence property is also proved in which bisimilarity of $P$ and $Q$ implies bisimilarity of $P\|R$ and $Q\|R$ for any quantum process $R$, if either $P$ and $Q$ are free of quantum input or $R$ is free of unitary transformation and quantum measurement.
+Section 4 and Section 5 are the main parts of the present paper.
+We define the notions of strong and weak probabilistic bisimulations between configurations and then lift them to bisimulations between quantum processes.
+Some properties of these two bisimulations are also derived.
+Particularly, we show that probabilistic bisimilarity is the largest probabilistic bisimulation on $Con$; a weak version of the congruence property is proved in which bisimilarity of $P$ and $Q$ implies bisimilarity of $P\|R$ and $Q\|R$ for any quantum process $R$, if either $P$ and $Q$ are free of quantum input or $R$ is free of unitary transformation and quantum measurement.
 An example is also presented to show why the standard proof technique for establishing the preservation of bisimilarity under parallel combinator in classical CCS cannot be used to prove the result in general quantum case when the (non-commutative) quantum operations performed by parallel processes can be interweaved, although it works well in the two special cases mentioned above.

-Section 7 is the concluding section in which we outline the main results of the present paper and point out some problems for further study.
+Section 6 is the concluding section in which we outline the main results and point out some problems for further study.